chpill/chpill.github.io/en/posts/getting-a-feel-for-closeables.md

 ## Testing

 It felt odd at first having the "run" function not do its task indefinitely.
-After all, Clojure was made for [Situated programs][7], long running processes tangled with outside world.
+After all, Clojure was made for [situated programs][7], long running processes tangled with outside world.
 But it makes it a lot easier to work with our system in various ways.
 Testing is effortless for example: